replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 * Packaging a Helm Chart from source
 * Adding a Helm Chart to a Replicated Application Release
 * Mapping config fields to fields in the Values file
-* Deploy the Helm Chart using the Replicated Application Manager
+* Deploying the Helm Chart using the Replicated Application Manager
 * Cover how to manage private images
 * Cover how to manage multiple HelmCharts in a single Replicated Application Release